turboapps/docs/deploying/to_a_desktop/deploy_to_desktop.md

 ### Shell Registration

 Containers can also be integrated with the Windows shell.
-The `install` command will create Start Menu shortcuts and file associations in the shell for the image so that it behaves similar to an installed application.
+The `install` or 'installi' command will create Start Menu shortcuts, file associations, and shell extensions in the shell for the image so that it behaves similar to an installed application.

 ```
 # Create a VLC container